pavels-v/pavels-v/README.md

 - 👋 Hi, I’m @pavels-v.
 My name is Pavel Sizikov, I'm from Russia
 - 👀 I’m interested in programming, music and computer games
 - 📫 How to reach me: viktorovichpavel@gmail.com or https://vk.com/freezer_09
-- Currently working with Golang and Node.js, had some expirience with .NET
+- Working with Golang and Node.js, had some expirience with .NET